About Sirmium Imperial Palace

 The Sirmium Imperial Palace complex in Serbia contains the remains of a Roman imperial palace which was home to several Roman Emperors, including Constantine I.

-The ancient Roman settlement of Sirmium was founded in the first century AD and grew to become one of the most important cities of the Roman Empire.
-Indeed, by the end of the third century Sirmium had become one of four designated capitals of the Empire.
+The ancient Roman settlement of Sirmium was founded in the 1st century AD and grew to become one of the most important cities of the Roman Empire.
+Indeed, by the end of the 3rd century Sirmium had become one of four designated capitals of the Empire.
 The city was a major centre of trade and home to many of the middle and latter Emperors.
 In fact, several Roman Emperors were born in Sirmium.

 Discovered in the 1950s, the Sirmium Imperial Palace complex has been carefully excavated over the years, revealing a multitude of finds including remnants of the private rooms of the Emperors and even a Roman circus.
 The site also contains a number of well preserved mosaics, frescos and ornaments as well as the underground heating systems employed by the Romans.